 For most WordPress websites, search engines are the biggest source of traffic.
 You may ask, why would anyone want to block search engines?

 Here are some situations when you won’t want search engines to index your website:

-When starting out, a lot of people don’t know how to create a local development environment or a staging site.
-If you’re developing your website live on a publicly accessible domain name, then you likely don’t want Google to index your under construction or maintenance mode page.
+- When starting out, you may not know how to create a local development environment or a staging site, and instead develop your website while it’s live.
+You won’t want Google to index your site when it’s under construction or in maintenance mode.

-There are also many people who use WordPress to create private blogs, and they don’t want those indexed in search results because they’re private.
+- There are also many people who use WordPress to create private blogs.
+They don’t want them indexed by search engines because they’re private.

-A common misconception is that if I do not have links pointing to my domain, then search engines will probably never find my website.
+A common misconception is that if you don’t have links pointing to your domain, then search engines will probably never find your website.
 This is not completely true.